Heba-Ansari19/Analyzing-Unicorn-Companies/README.md

 GROUP BY industry, year, num_unicorns
 ORDER BY year DESC, num_unicorns DESC;
 ```
-Finally, the combined query brought both CTEs together, keeping only the top industries and showing their yearly unicorn counts and average valuations.
+Finally, the combined query brought both CTEs together, keeping only the **top industries and showing their yearly unicorn counts and average valuations**.
 Converting valuations into billions made it easier to read.
 This gave us both scale (number of unicorns) and value (average valuation) — the two main things investors care about.
 Testing the final query confirmed that everything joined correctly and the numbers were reliable.

 By testing each CTE and combining them carefully, we were able to get trustworthy insights about the top industries, how they grew over time, and their financial impact, which helps make smarter investment decisions.
 <img width="800" alt="image" src="https://github.com/user-attachments/assets/0fc2870b-cb34-435f-97f9-96530bf7d71e" />